mnellemann/hmci/README.md

 Small utility to fetch metrics from one or more HMC's and push those to an InfluxDB time-series database.

+## Known Problems

+- When running on Windows, the data is collected and written to InfluxDB, but in Grafana there is no data.

 ## Usage Instructions

 ### Create Configuration

-Create a configuration file with setup for HMC's and InfluxDB.
+Modify the **/opt/hmci/conf/hmci.groovy** configuration file to suit your environment.

 ### Run HMCi Tool

-Requires Java 8+ runtime.
+Requires Java 8+ runtime

+    /opt/hmci/bin/hmci

 ## Development Information